ga-curriculum/building-a-cicd-pipline-with-jenkins-in-docker/add-a-final-deliver-stage-to-your-pipeline/README.md

   <span class="subhead">Add a Final Deliver Stage to Your Pipeline</span>
 </h1>

-**Learning Objective:**  By the end of this lesson, students will be able to enhance their Jenkins pipeline by adding a final "Deliver" stage, interact with the application in a running environment, and demonstrate end-to-end pipeline automation.
+**Learning Objective:**  By the end of this lesson, students will be able to expand their Jenkins pipeline by adding a final "Deliver" stage, interact with the application in a running environment, and demonstrate end-to-end pipeline automation.

 ## Add a Final Deliver Stage to Your Pipeline